Solon: Defeat of Megara

+Archonship

 According to Diogenes Laertius, in 594 BC, Solon was chosen archon, or chief magistrate.
+Solon repealed all of Draco's laws except those relating to homicide.

+During Solon's time, many Greek city-states had seen the emergence of tyrants, opportunistic noblemen who had taken power on behalf of sectional interests.
+Solon was described by Plutarch as having been temporarily awarded autocratic powers by Athenian citizens on the grounds that he had the wisdom to sort out their differences for them in a peaceful and equitable manner.
+Some modern scholars believe these powers were in fact granted some years after Solon had been archon, when he would have been a member of the Areopagus and probably a more respected statesman by his peers.

 As archon, Solon discussed his intended reforms with some friends.
 Knowing that he was about to cancel all debts, these friends took out loans and promptly bought some land.
 Suspected of complicity, Solon complied with his own law and released his own debtors, amounting to five talents (or 15 according to some sources).
 His friends never repaid their debts.